cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 ~~~~~~~~~~~~~~~~~~~~

 The custom repository module is configured to use *GitHub WorkFlows* in order to perform
 some tests on all modules.
-Please, try to define tests and confiuration files like other
+Please, try to define tests and configuration files like other
 modules (you can take a look to community modules to get some examples).
 You can try to
 test some modules locally before submitting a **pull request** to the custom repository
 modules.
 The python package ``pytest-workflow`` is a requirement to make such tests.